ibm-cloud-docs/activity-tracker/launch.md

         Use `%27` to represent a quote (`'`).

     * `<HOSTS>` represents the list of services for which data is included in the view.
-Notice that these are values that you select in the *Sources* section of the LogDNA web UI.
+Notice that these are values that you select in the *Sources* section of the logging UI.
 Multiple hosts are separated by commas, for example,  `hosts=logdna-agent-trkq9,logdna-agent-trkq7`.

     * `<APPS>` represents the list of apps for which data is included in the view.
 Multiple apps are separated by commas.